 In their report, The Royal College of Obstetricians and Gynaecologists (RCOG) states clearly that “healthy women are the cornerstone of healthy societies”.
 Early and effective mental health support has never been more vital to creating a positive, healthy and empowered future for women.

-The SilverCloud digital platform is available for free in the UK & Ireland via a referral from a GP, therapist or select health insurers, employers and universities.
+The SilverCloud digital platform is available for free to patients in the UK & Ireland via a referral from a GP, therapist or select health insurers, employers and universities.

 If you are a health service provider, health plan or university looking to support your patients, members or students please contact a SilverCloud representative to request a free demo.